 Bacon Bits Recipe

-Real Bacon bits, crumbles or crumbled bacon is a must have ‘pantry’ staple bacon lovers. it’s such a versatile ingredient that can be used in anything from dips and sauces to salads, Pizza toppings Omelettes and mashed cauliflower.
+Real Bacon bits, crumbles or crumbled bacon is a must have ‘pantry’ staple bacon lovers. it’s such a versatile ingredient that can be used in anything from dips and sauces to salads, Pizza toppings Omelettes, mashed cauliflower and this quick crockpot chicken.